Here’s the story, of a lovely lady… and a house we’re still in love with to this day!

 HGTV paid $3.5M to buy The Brady Bunch house in 2018

-As you might imagine, when The Brady Bunch house first went up on the market after a lengthy 45-year ownership (the previous resident sadly passed away in 2018), plenty of eagle-eyed buyers were ready and waiting with their figurative bidding paddles held high, hoping to become the proud new owners of this iconic family ranch.
+As you might imagine, when the house at 11222 Dilling St first went up on the market after a lengthy 45-year ownership (the previous resident sadly passed away in 2018), plenty of eagle-eyed buyers were ready and waiting with their figurative bidding paddles held high, hoping to become the proud new owners of the iconic home.

 Initially, it seemed former NSYNC star and self-proclaimed frosted tips survivor, Lance Bass, had secured the house with a winning bid that he tweeted was “WAY over the asking price” of $1.885 million.